 Create the filter object and specify the filter numerator using the

 fir1 function.
 Specify the lowpass filter order and the cutoff frequency of the

 filtLP = dsp.FIRFilter('Numerator',fir1(160,.15));

-Create the audio player object and specify the sample rate.
-In this case, use the same sample rate as the input data.
+Create the audio player object and set the sample rate to the same rate as the input data.

 For some System objects, you can use properties of those objects to

 change the number of inputs or outputs.
 To verify that the appropriate